 Reorgs are not unfamilar nor infrequent these days as a result of the pandemic.
 You may find yourself now leading people doing what you used to do, or you moved to a new team and you’re both the leader and the new kid on the block.

-Here are some practical tips I’ve gathered in over a decade of various transitions working for different organizations.
+Here are some practical tips I’ve gathered in over a decade of various transitions working in different organizations.

 Is it easier to lead in familiar ground or in a new neighborhood?